 An applicant must:

 - Be legally blind: This means having 20/200 acuity or less than 20° field of vision in the better eye.

-- Possess sufficient Orientation & Mobility skills to be able to direct a guide dog to known destinations in their home area (in practice for one year).
+- Possess sufficient Orientation & Mobility skills to be able to direct a Guide Dog to known destinations in their home area (in practice for one year).

 - Have attained the ability to judge traffic audibly to determine all clear and “safe to cross”.

 - Arrive for class in good physical and mental health, and be able to walk 1-1 ½ miles daily.

 - Be capable of independently providing for the care and financial support of a Guide Dog in sickness and in health.

 - Be in a settled, stable, long term home environment.

 - Provide a truthful and accurate representation of yourself in your application.